KIPCOR endeavors to strengthen conflict resolution and peacebuilding capacities in the communities and institutions it

 During the opening ceremony of the Inaugural Restorative Kansas Conference in April of 2018, Gary Flory, who served for 19 years as KIPCOR’s Director, was awarded Director Emeritus status from Bethel College by President Jon Gering and Dean of Academic affairs Robert Milliman.
 Those in attendance applauded Gary for his hard work and dedication to peacemaking and conflict resolution.

 Sarah Balzer wins 2019 Bethel C. Henry Smith peace oration contest

 The Kansas Institute for Peace and Conflict Resolution (KIPCOR) sponsors the annual C. Henry Smith Peace Oration Contest at Bethel College.
-This year’s winner, for the second year in a row, was Sarah Balzer, senior from Inman, Kansas, took first place in the annual event with “Environmental Inequalities in the Age of Plastics.”
+This year’s winner, for the second year in a row, was Sarah Balzer, senior from Inman, Kansas, who took first place in the annual event with “A Voting Guide for Peacemakers Under Capitalism.”

-The video and a transcript of her winning Bethel presentation was sent to the MCC for participation in the 2018 Bi-National (US and Canada) contest (which Sarah won in 2018, when she became the second Bethel student in a row to win the Bi-National contest!
-See the full story in “In the News”; we’ll keep you posted on the results of the 2019 Bi-National contest as soon as we have them.
+The video and a transcript of her winning Bethel presentation were sent to the MCC for participation in the 2019 Bi-National (US and Canada) contest (which Sarah won in 2018, when she became the second Bethel student in a row to win the Bi-National contest!)
+You can see the full story of the 2019 presentation “In the News”; we’ll keep you posted on the results of the 2019 Bi-National contest as soon as we have them.